Han (musician): Rapping and vocals

-Han's rapping has been characterized in media as "spitfire".
-He has been listed among the fastest rappers in South Korea.
+As a rapper, Han's delivery has been described as "spitfire".
+He has been ranked among the fastest rappers in South Korea.

-After Stray Kids' original main vocalist left the group in 2019, Han assumed more of the group's singing responsibilities.
-His vocals have received media attention.
-Coverage has noted his vocal range, including high notes, falsetto, and belting.
+Having taken on increased singing duties for Stray Kids after the departure of the band's original main vocalist in 2019, Han's vocals have garnered positive public and critical reception.
+He has been described as having a strong vocal delivery, regarding his use of high notes, falsetto, and stable belting.

+During Stray Kids' participation in reality competition Kingdom: Legendary War, Han's vocal performance in the group's cover of BTOB's "(Pray) I'll Be Your Man" received positive attention.

+Since opening his personal Instagram account in March 2024, Han has posted a variety of cover versions, including songs by Stephen Sanchez, Dean Lewis, tuki, and Silica Gel.

 Influences and influence

-Han's rapping draws from artists such as Tablo of Epik High, Zico of Block B, and Tiger JK, as well as BTOB's rap line.
-His father was a rock musician, which led Han to appear on programs such as Lee Mujin Service and King of Masked Singer.
-Han has expressed interest in band music, including rock subgenres and acts such as J-Rock groups One Ok Rock and Mrs. Green Apple, the Australian band 5 Seconds of Summer, the Italian group Måneskin, and South Korean rock bands YB, DAY6, and Silica Gel.
-He has also incorporated R&B, bossa nova, and jazz into his solo work.
+Han was inspired to become a rapper by acts such as Tablo of Epik High, Zico of Block B, and Tiger JK, as well as the rap line of BTOB.
+His father was also previously a rock musician, which influenced Han to appear on both Lee Mujin Service and King of Masked Singer.
+Han is interested in band music, particularly rock music of diverse sub-genres and languages, including J-Rock bands One Ok Rock and Mrs. Green Apple, Australian pop-rock band 5 Seconds of Summer, and Italian rock act Måneskin, as well as South Korean rock artists including YB, DAY6, and Silica Gel.
+Additionally, he has explored genres including R&B, bossa nova, and jazz as part of an expressive solo style distinctive from that of Stray Kids as a group.

-Other artists have cited Han as an influence, including Sunwoo of The Boyz, Jongseob of P1Harmony, Alan Pasawee of the Thai group Bus, Kunho of All(H)Ours, Hyui and Seita of the Japanese group Nexz, and contestant Lee Do-Ha from Make Mate 1.
+Han has been cited as an influence or inspiration by artists including Sunwoo of South Korean boyband The Boyz, Jongseob of South Korean boyband P1Harmony, Alan Pasawee of Thai boyband Bus, Kunho of South Korean boyband All(H)Ours, Hyui and Seita of Japanese boyband Nexz, and Make Mate 1 contestant Lee Do-Ha.
+Additionally, in an interview with FNC Entertainment, Japanese rock fusion act Uverworld named Stray Kids among Korean artists they felt stood out as "high quality" acts breaking down boundaries between idol culture and band culture.